vincenttommi/phase-1-review-conditionals/README.md

 expressions, so the value of `5 * 5 - 5` is returned.

 **Note**: The statement above _implicitly_ returns 20 (the value returned by `5 * 5 - 5`, when evaluated).
-With things like functions, which we will discuss in an upcoming lesson, we need to _explicitly_ use the word `return` to tell JavaScript what we want the output to be (if we want one, at all).
-Just remember that the implicit return is something unique to block statements like the ones we use for `if...else` and loop statements.
+Functions, which we will discuss
+in an upcoming lesson, also contain all of their code inside curly braces, but for functions, we need to _explicitly_ use the word `return` to tell JavaScript what we want the output to be (if we want one, at all).
+Just remember that the _implicit return is something unique to block statements_ like the ones we use for `if...else` and loop statements.

 ## Truthiness and falsiness